 2. Lawmatics quick add button

 When you are in Lawmatics you will notice an orange plus sign in the very top right corner.
-Hovering over this icon will bring up a number of quick actions, you’ll select New Matter to create a matter.
+Hovering over this icon will bring up a menu of quick actions, you’ll select Add Matter to create a matter.

 Creating a matter this way will put the matter on your pipeline at whichever stage you have selected.
 You can then pull up the matter to share any forms, edit any additional fields, etc.

 When you hover over the CRM tab found in the top left of Lawmatics, you will see an option for Matters.
 Clicking on Matters will bring up all of your matters, filtered on the left side of the screen by status.